djjohnson565/Album-Tracker/README.md

 4. On the bottom right select "Add Trigger"
 5. The function will be "customDailyReset", deployment:"Head", event source:"Time-driven", type:"Day timer", time:"Midnight to 1 am", you can optionally choose for it to send you a notice if the trigger fails
 6. Click Save

+## 🎙 About the project

+This started as a simple check off list for albums people have recommended to me, but that I would always put off or forget about.
+I also wanted to visibly see what I have listened to from all my favorite artists all in once page, something that is a little hard to track on streaming services, and expensive to track if you only listen to physical media.
+In 2023 I wanted to make this to make listening to new music easier.
+Overtime it has evolved to what it is today, and there are some features still in the works that I am still experimenting on that I would love to implement in the near future.
+This tool has helped me listen to 800+ albums and keep track of when new releases are dropping.
+I am happy to publically share the first official release of this today on 9/5/2025 so that everyone else can get to listening!